Ian

 and to intermediates used in such processes.
 In particular the

-present invention provides quinoline-4-carboxamide for use in the
+present invention provides quinoline-4-carboxamide for use in

-treatment of malaria.
+the treatment of malaria.
 Background

-In the undeveloped world, over 350 million people are at risk from
+In the undeveloped world, over 350 million people are at risk

-sickness, Chagas disease and Leishmaniasis.
-Existing therapies to
+sleeping sickness, Chagas disease and Leishmaniasis.
+Existing

-treat such neglected tropical diseases are increasingly
+therapies to treat such neglected tropical diseases are

-prevention and treatment.
+in disease prevention and treatment.

 Worldwide, an estimated 200 to 300 million malarial infections